KemalGog/MCED_model_breast_cancer_survivors/README.md

 This repository does **not** include cancer incidence and all-cause mortality data used in the analyses.

-Users should download the following from official public sources:
+Users should download the incidence and mortality data from official public sources:

 -   SEER Incidence 2011-2015
 -   U.S. Life Tables (2018)